zuri-training/Feedback-Repo/README.md

 in the course of the programme.

 ## Project Description
 The web application is build on node js, a javascript framework which is used to run javascript outside the browser (server side).
-It is used due scalability, easy to use, speed and have a strong backend.
+It is used due to scalability, easy to use, speed and have a strong backend.

 ## Problem statement
 Running a Business as an entrepreneur or organiztion can be competitive, as the need to get into the head of your clients increases to ensure good quailty delivery of services. a client feedback form is used to ensure the business is heading towards the right direction, the platform for generating such form is what we'll be working on.